Section 18 – Parliamentary and New Brunswick Statutes and Records

 Similar Provisions

 Almost identical constitutional provisions apply to the legislatures of Quebec and Manitoba under section 133 of the Constitution Act, 1867 and section 23 of the Manitoba Act, 1870 respectively.
-See also sections 5, 6 and 7 of the Official Languages Act (1988).
+See also sections 5, 6 and 7 of the Official Languages Act.

 Purpose

-The purpose of section 23 of the Manitoba Act, 1870 and section 133 of the Constitution Act, 1867, is to ensure full and equal access to the legislatures, laws and courts to Anglophones and Francophones alike (Manitoba Language Rights 1985 at para.
-31).
-As subsection 18(1) of the Charter is to the same effect, it shares the same purpose.
+The purpose of section 23 of the Manitoba Act, 1870 and section 133 of the Constitution Act, 1867, is to ensure full and equal access to the legislatures, laws and courts to Anglophones and Francophones alike (Manitoba Language Rights 1985 at paragraph 31).
+As section 18(1) of the Charter is to the same effect, it shares the same purpose.

-In May, paras.
-59-60, the Alberta Provincial Court Judge, J.N.
-LeGrandeur, indicated that section 18 of the Constitution Act, 1982, provides that both French and English versions of federal and New Brunswick legislation are equally authoritative.
-This principle of equal authenticity was first formulated in 1981 by the Supreme Court of Canada in Canadian Pacific Railway v.
-Robinson (1891), 19 S.C.R.
-292 (S.C.C.), in which Tashereau J. Stated at page 325:
+In May, the Alberta Provincial Court indicated that section 18 of the Constitution Act, 1982, provides that both French and English versions of federal and New Brunswick legislation are equally authoritative (May at paragraphs 59-60).
+This principle of equal authenticity was first formulated in 1891 by the Supreme Court of Canada in Robinson, in which Justice Tashereau, while examining provisions of the Civil code of Québec, stated at page 325:

-I take it that whether the article was first written in English or in French is immaterial. [...]
+[…] I take it that whether the article was first written in English or in French is immaterial [...].
 In the case of ambiguity, where there is any possibility to reconcile the two, one must be interpreted by the other.
-The English version cannot be read out of the law, Art.2615 C.C.
+The English version cannot be read out of the law.
 It was submitted to the legislature, enacted and sanctioned simultaneously with the French one, and is law just as much as the French one is.

 Analysis